 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b.
 Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
 (Source: 11) • Discussion: See III.a. above. c.
 Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?
-(Source: 11) • Discussion: See III.a. above. d.
+(Source: 11) Discussion: See III.a. above. d.
 Expose sensitive receptors to substantial pollutant concentrations?
-(Source: 11) • Discussion: The proposed project will not resu receptors. lt in direct or in ndirect exposure of pollutants to ser sitive e.
+(Source: 11) • Discussion: The proposed project will not resu receptors. lt in direct or in ndirect exposure of pollutants to sen sitive e.
 Create objectionable odors affecting a substantial number of people?
 (Source: 11) • Discussion: See III d. above.
-IV .
-BIOLOGICAL RESOURCES: Would the pr oiect: a.
-Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? • Discussion: The proposed project would not re development that may occur as a result of this our urbanized areas that do not have sensitive biolo code amendmen nt would occur in p b.
+IV BIOLOGICAL RESOURCES: Would the pr oiect: a.
+Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? • Discussion: The proposed project would not re development that may occur as a result of this our urbanized areas that do not have sensitive biolo code amendmen nt would occur in pr b.
 Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service?
 Discussion: See IV a above. •

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c.
-Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? • Discussion: See IV a. above, in addition there a development areas identified in the code amend cal resources wi thin future d.
-Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? • Discussion: See IV a. above, , in addition there subject to movement of native or migratory fish development in areas identified in the code amo n or wildlife sp e.
-Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? • Discussion: The proposed project does not con Should future development be proposed in area CEQA review and/or need to comply with the Q s where they a re biological resour ces, they would f.
-Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? • Discussion: There are no applicable conservati on plans withi n the City of Paso R obles.
-V. CULTURAL RESOURCES: Would the project et: a.
+Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? • Discussion: See IV a. above, in addition there development areas identified in the code amend cal resources wi thin future d.
+Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? • Discussion: See IV a. above, , in addition there subject to movement of native or migratory fisl development in areas identified in the code amo h or wildlife sp e.
+Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? • Discussion: The proposed project does not com Should future development be proposed in area CEQA review and/or need to comply with the is where they a re biological resour ces, they would f.
+Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? • Discussion: There are no applicable conservation ion plans withi n the City of Paso R obles. v.
+CULTURAL RESOURCES: Would the project ct: a.
 Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? • Discussion: Since this project does not propose to these resources.
-If future development were affect historic resources the significance of those to be deemed a "project under CE QA, and had the e potential to the City's Historic Preservation Ordinance.
-Therefore, it is not foreseeable that this project would result in impacts to historic resources, and thus it is anticipated that impacts would be less than significant.
+If future development were affect historic resources the significance of the the City's Historic Preservation Ordinance.
+The impacts to historic resources, and thus it is anti- to be deemed a se impacts wou herefore, it is not a "project under CE Ild be evaluated in c ot foreseeable that th QA, and had the ompliance with his project would potential to CEQA and l result in